Reynosa: History

-In December, 1748 leaves from Querétaro the expedition led by José de Escandón y Helguera, planning to establish 14 villages; the caravan consisted of 1500 colonists and 755 soldiers.
+In December 1748, an expedition led by José de Escandón y Helguera left from Querétaro, planning to establish 14 villages; the caravan consisted of 1500 colonists and 755 soldiers.

-On the 14th of March, 1749 was founded (in its original location) the Villa de Nuestra Señora de Guadalupe de Reynosa, by the captain Carlos Cantú on behalf of Escandón, being as well in political and military command.
-The were 279 pioneer residents in charge of Friar Agustín Fragoso.
+On 14 March 1749, was founded (in its original location) the Villa de Nuestra Señora de Guadalupe de Reynosa, by the captain Carlos Cantú on behalf of Escandón, being as well in political and military command.
+There were 279 pioneer residents in the charge of Friar Agustín Fragoso.

-The city was named Reynosa in resemblance of the homonymous city Reinosa, birthplace of the viceroy Juan Francisco de Güemes y Horcasitas.
+The city was named Reynosa after Reinosa, birthplace of the viceroy Juan Francisco de Güemes y Horcasitas.

-In August, 1750 it was the first flood documented in the village.
+In August 1750, the first flood was documented in the village.

-InApril, 1757 Reynosa had it first political conflict, when Escandón dismissed Carlos Cantú as the mayor of the village, replacing him by Pedro de Estrada, second mayor of Reynosa.
+In April 1757, Reynosa had it first political conflict, when Escandón dismissed Carlos Cantú as the mayor of the village, replacing him by Pedro de Estrada, second mayor of Reynosa.

-On the 9th of July, 1757 arrives to the village the captain José Tineda y Cuervo and the engineer Agustín López, both viceroyalty inspectors, to do a population census; showing that Reynosa had 280 inhabitants.
+On 9 July 1757, arrives to the village the captain José Tineda y Cuervo and the engineer Agustín López, both viceroyalty inspectors, to do a population census according to which Reynosa had 280 inhabitants.

-As a resoult of the census, they obtained authorization from the King of Spain to move the village to a placed named Santa María de las Lajas; which was not done because Escandón didn't consider the river a risk anymore.
+As a result of the census, they obtained authorization from the King of Spain to move the village to a placed named Santa María de las Lajas, which was not done because Escandón didn't consider the river a flooding risk anymore.

-In September, 1800 a flood of immense proportions occurred.
-The village was about to disappear; the villagers used canoes and rafts to arrive to the hills of El Morrillo.
-In 1802 the village moved to its actual location andthe new census showed1631 inhabitants by 1802.
+In September 1800, an immense flood occurred.
+The village was inundated and the villagers used canoes and rafts to arrive to the hills of El Morrillo.
+In 1802, the village moved to its current location and the new census showed 1631 inhabitants.

-In 1810 the building of the old church Nuestra Señora de Guadalupe began, by the parish priest Don José Cárdenas; it was finished in 1815 by Don Lorenzo Treviño.
+In 1810, the building of the old church Nuestra Señora de Guadalupe began, by the parish priest Don José Cárdenas; it was finished in 1815 by Don Lorenzo Treviño.

-In 1846 Reynosa was invaded by the american army during the Mexican-American war.

-On the 10th of May,1910 the General Lucio Blanco with the constitutional army took Reynosa during the Mexican revolution.
+In 1846, Reynosa was invaded by the American army during the Mexican-American war.
+On 10 May 1910, General Lucio Blanco with the constitutional army took Reynosa during the Mexican revolution.

-On the 24th of November, 1926, Reynosa became a city.
+On 24 November 1926, Reynosa became a city.

 Current

 Reynosa extends across 3,156.34 sq kilometers (1218.66 sq. miles), representing 3.7 per cent of the Tamaulipas territory.
 Today it is the location of several satellite U.S. companies doing business to take advantage of low labor rates and industry incentives.

 On 18 September 2012, an explosion at the nearby Pemex gas plant killed 30 and injured 46 people.
 Pemex Director Juan Jose Suarez said that there was "no evidence that it was a deliberate incident, or some kind of attack".

-In 2017, it was described as a major hotspot in the Mexican Drug War, as a result of the internecine wars between the Gulf and Los Zetas drugs cartels.
+In 2017, it was described as a major hotspot in the Mexican drug war, as a result of the internecine wars between the Gulf and Los Zetas drugs cartels.
+Reynosa also has a Plaza Sendero.